samperay/CKA/studyguide/scheduling/scheduling.md

 Each node has a set of CPU, Memory and Disk resources available.
 By default, K8s assume that a pod or container within a pod requires 0.5 CPU and 256Mi of memory.
 This is known as the Resource Request for a container.

-If your application within the pod requires more than the default resources, you need to set them in the pod defination file.
+If your application within the pod requires more than the default resources, you need to set them in the pod definition file.

 ```
 resources: